Title 810 | Chapter 003 | Regulation 020REG

 (d) How this administrative regulation currently assists or will assist in the effective administration of the statutes:

-This administrative regulation assists with the effective administrative of the statutes by providing more efficient options when licensing racing participants.
+This administrative regulation assists with the effective administration of the statutes by providing a regulatory framework for licensing horse racing participants.

 (2) If this is an amendment to an existing administrative regulation, provide a brief summary of: